How much does a visit to Ganvie cost? Guide to official 2026 prices: pirogue, guide, accommodation, meals. Transparent rates to prepare your budget.

 These rates include accommodation and breakfast.
 Dinner, if ordered in advance, costs an additional 8,000 to 12,000 FCFA.
 A night on the lake is more expensive than equivalent accommodation in Cotonou, but it includes an experience with no equal -- the sunset over the lake, the sounds of the water at night, the wholesale market at dawn.

-| Item | Cost (FCFA) | |-------|------| | Return transport Cotonou-Calavi (shared) | 6,000 | | Municipal tax | 1,000 | | Shared pirogue (group of 3-4) | 7,000 | | 2-hour guide (shared) | 3,500 | | Lunch | 4,000 | | Drinks + market | 2,000 | | Total per person | ~23,500 FCFA (35 EUR) |
+| Item | Cost (FCFA) | What it entails | | --- | --- | --- | | Return transport Cotonou-Calavi (shared) | 6,000 | Waiting, discomfort, dust | | Municipal tax | 1,000 | Waiting in line at the pier | | Shared pirogue (group of 3-4) | 7,000 | Waiting for boat to fill, negotiation | | 2-hour guide (shared) | 3,500 | Risk of fake guide | | Lunch | 4,000 | - | | Drinks + market | 2,000 | - | | Total per person | ~23,500 FCFA (35 EUR) | A lot of wasted energy |

-| Item | Cost (FCFA) | |-------|------| | Private return taxi | 12,000 | | Municipal tax | 1,000 | | Private pirogue | 20,000 | | Full-day guide | 20,000 | | Night at Chez Roger (breakfast incl.) | 30,000 | | Dinner on the water | 10,000 | | Lunch + extras | 8,000 | | Total (1 person) | ~101,000 FCFA (155 EUR) |
+| Item | Cost (FCFA) | | --- | --- | | Private return taxi (Cotonou) | 12,000 | | Municipal tax | 1,000 | | Private pirogue | 20,000 | | Full-day guide | 20,000 | | Night at guesthouse (breakfast incl.) | 30,000 | | Dinner on the water | 10,000 | | Lunch + extras | 8,000 | | Total (1 person) | ~101,000 FCFA (155 EUR) |

 Tips for managing your Ganvie budget